Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Arkansas State Stats and Trends

-- In games that Arkansas State picks up over 377.1 yards, the team is 2-1 against the spread and 1-3 overall.
+- When Arkansas State amasses over 377.1 yards, the team is 2-1 against the spread and 1-3 overall.

-- This season the Red Wolves have turned the ball over 15 times, two more than the Mountaineers' takeaways (13).
+- The Red Wolves have turned the ball over two more times (15 total) than the Mountaineers have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.